-Those entreaties seem to be working: The House Foreign Affairs Committee unanimously passed a companion version of the bill last week, advancing the measure be considered by the full House chamber.
+Those entreaties seem to be working: The House Foreign Affairs Committee unanimously passed a companion version of the bill last week, advancing the measure to the full House chamber.

-AIPAC is not alone in trying to advance the bill.
-Virtually every other mainstream U.S. Jewish group—the Anti-Defamation League, the American Jewish Committee, the Jewish Federations of North America—supports it, as well, just as they have over the last four years with similar state laws designed to target supporters of BDS.
-Almost half the states in America have now enacted such laws, most of which prohibit state agencies from entering contracts with companies or individuals who participate in Israel boycotts.
+AIPAC is not alone in trying to advance this bill.
+Virtually every other mainstream U.S. Jewish group—the Anti-Defamation League, the American Jewish Committee, the Jewish Federations of North America—supports it, as well, just as they have over the last four years with similar state laws designed to target BDS supporters.
+Almost half the states in America have now enacted these laws, most of which prohibit state agencies from entering contracts with companies or individuals who participate in Israel boycotts.

 The BDS campaign, now 13 years old, defines its three major goals as: ending Israel’s occupation of “all Arab lands,” which, in their view, includes Tel Aviv; granting Arab citizens of Israel equal rights; and allowing for the full right of return for Palestinian refugees (and all of their descendants) who were expelled or displaced from their homes between 1947 and 1949—a demand that, if implemented, would make Israel no longer a Jewish-majority state.
 As Omar Barghouti, a BDS co-founder once put it, “If the refugees were to return, you would not have a two-state solution, you’d have a Palestine next to a Palestine.”